Christoph-Thiers/Christoph-Thiers/README.md

 ## Hey, I'm Chris 👋

 🎧 Professional Audio wizard, studio manager and immersive sound professional.
-I mix, master, and craft vibes, in all modern audio formats but mainly Stereo and Dolby Atmos.
+I mix, master, and craft vibes, mainly in Stereo and Dolby Atmos.

 I plan, build and run music studios, work on epic records with many amazing artists and solve workflow puzzles with code.